AJ2O/aws-whitepapers-summary/DevOps/iac.md

 # Resource Provisioning
 Administrators can use IaC to for a streamlined, repeatable process for instantiating resources consistently.
 The following sitauations are an example for where this would be useful:
-- A release manager needs to build a replica of a cloud-based production environment for disaster recovery purposes
+- A release manager needs to build a replica of a cloud-based production environment for disaster recovery purposes.
-- A service has to meet certain industry protection standards, and so requires that its infrastructure is configured with a set of security controls each time the service is installed
+- A service has to meet certain industry protection standards, and so requires that its infrastructure is configured with a set of security controls each time the service is installed.
 - The students in a university class each need an environment that contains the appropriate tools for their studies in the course.

  To address these situations and needs, AWS offers [AWS CloudFormation](https://aws.amazon.com/cloudformation/).